ABOUT MAIA

 George I. Shirley

-Maia is also part of EXIGENCE, the Sphinx Organization’s Vocal Ensemble.
-They have performed at the John F. Kennedy Center for the Performing Arts in D.C., Hill Auditorium in Ann Arbor, Michigan, North Carolina ACDA Residency, and ACDA Southern Region Conference.
+Maia is a member of EXIGENCE, the Sphinx Organization’s vocal ensemble, performing at venues such as the John F. Kennedy Center for the Performing Arts, Hill Auditorium, the North Carolina ACDA Residency, and the ACDA Southern Region Conference.